cujojs/most/docs/api.md

 ####`stream.skipWhile(predicate) -> Stream`
 ####`most.skipWhile(predicate, stream) -> Stream`

 Create a new stream containing all events after `predicate` returns false.
+End signal value on the result stream will be the same as on the input stream.

 ```
 stream:                 -2-4-5-6-8->